cogentapps/chat-with-gpt/README.md

 - 🔎 **Search** through your past chat conversations.
 - 📄 View and customize the System Prompt - the **secret prompt** the system shows the AI before your messages.
 - 🌡 Adjust the **creativity and randomness** of responses by setting the Temperature setting.
 Higher temperature means more creativity.
-- 💬 Give ChatGPT a **realistic human voice** by connecting your ElevenLabs text-to-speech account.
+- 💬 Give ChatGPT AI a **realistic human voice** by connecting your ElevenLabs text-to-speech account.
 - ✉ **Share** your favorite chat sessions online using public share URLs.
 - 📋 Easily **copy-and-paste** ChatGPT messages.
 - 🖼 **Full markdown support** including code, tables, and math.